 By 2017, it’s estimated that over three quarters of a trillion’s worth of goods and services will be bought and sold via smartdevices.

-Speaking at February’s Mobile World Congress, Michael Corbat; the CEO of Citigroup (full disclosure, an iQ client) described the global potential for mobile payments: “In markets where banking is not already well established, many are moving straight to mobile payments, and skipping plastic and branch banking altogether.
+Speaking at February’s Mobile World Congress, Michael Corbat; the CEO of Citigroup (full disclosure, an Each & Other client) described the global potential for mobile payments: “In markets where banking is not already well established, many are moving straight to mobile payments, and skipping plastic and branch banking altogether.
 Having a smartphone is like having a bank right in the palm of your hand.”

 In more established markets introducing mobile payment solutions presents its own challenges.
 The problem is that cash and cards are already pretty simple and user friendly solutions.
 Any successful mobile payments platform will have to provide the public with a significant benefit to entice them away from what they already have in their pockets.
 And when that does happen that doesn’t mean cash will disappear,